1982 SANFL Grand Final: Background

 During the finals series, Norwood beat in the Qualifying final by eight points, then advanced directly to the Grand final after beating Port Adelaide in the Second Semi-final in a controversial game where as reported in the Adelaide News of 20 September 1982, Norwood had 19 men on the ground for some time at the last quarter.
 Andrew Aish was removed from the ground and the game when the mistake was realised.
-In some quarters it was thought that Port should appeal butJohn Cahill said that he would hate to win a match that way.
+In some quarters it was thought that Port should appeal but John Cahill said that he would hate to win a match that way.

 Glenelg beat in the Elimination final by 50 points and Sturt in the First Semi-final before scraping through to the Grand final with a tough one-point win over Port Adelaide.